Rich representations and superrigidity: Introduction and Motivation

 An original motivation for studying the more general rigidity questions considered in this paper is Siu's \emph{immersion problem} \cite[Prob.\ (b), p.\ 182]{siu}.
 Let $\mathbb{B}^n$ denote the unit ball in $\mathbb{C}^n$ with its Bergman metric.
 If $\Gam$ is a lattice in the holomorphic isometry group $\PU(1,n)$ of $\mathbb{B}^n$, then $S_\Gam$ will denote the \emph{ball quotient} $\Gam \bs \mathbb{B}^n$.

 \begin{question}[Siu, 1985] Is it true that every holomorphic embedding between compact ball quotients of dimension at least $2$ must have totally geodesic image? \end{question}

 To our knowledge the only previous result is by Cao and Mok \cite{caomok}, which answered \Cref{siuquestion} in the affirmative for $f : \Gam \bs \mathbb{B}^n \to \Lam \bs \mathbb{B}^m$ when $m < 2 n$.
-See \cite[Thm.\ 1.7]{BFMS2} and the surrounding references for more on Siu's analogous \emph{submersive problem}.
+See \cite[Thm.\ 1.7]{BFMS2} and the surrounding references for more on Siu's analogous \emph{submersion problem}.
 The following is our main contribution toward a positive answer to Siu's immersion problem.

-\begin{theor} Let $f: S_{\Gamma_1} \to S_{\Gamma_2}$ be an immersive holomorphic map between arithmetic ball quotients of unequal dimension.
+\begin{theor} Let $f: S_{\Gamma_1} \to S_{\Gamma_2}$ be an immersive holomorphic map between arithmetic ball quotients such that $f(S_{\Gamma_1})$ does not lie in any smaller totally geodesic subvariety of $S_{\Gamma_2}$.
 Suppose that $S_{\Gam_1}$ contains a proper totally geodesic subvariety of positive dimension.
-Then the following are equivalent: \begin{enumerate} \item The map $f$ is a totally geodesic immersion. \item There is a generic sequence of positive-dimensional proper totally geodesic subvarieties $Y_\ell \subset S_{\Gamma_1}$ such that each $f(Y_\ell)$ lies is a proper totally geodesic subvariety $W_\ell \subset S_{\Gamma_2}$. \end{enumerate} \end{theor}
+Then the following are equivalent: \begin{enumerate} \item The map $f$ is covering. \item There is a generic sequence of positive-dimensional proper totally geodesic subvarieties $Y_\ell \subset S_{\Gamma_1}$ such that each $f(Y_\ell)$ lies is a proper totally geodesic subvariety $W_\ell \subset S_{\Gamma_2}$. \end{enumerate} \end{theor}

-The unequal dimension hypothesis is simply to rule out coverings.
-The positive-dimensional hypothesis on the subvarieties of $S_{\Gam_1}$ is to rule out the trivial counterexample of points, but note that $W_\ell$ could be a point.
+The positive-dimensional hypothesis on the subvarieties of $S_{\Gam_1}$ is to rule out the trivial counterexample of points.
 We offer two proofs of \Cref{mainthmpre}, one using homogeneous dynamics which gives a slightly weaker statement in \Cref{sectionwithratner}, and the second using Hodge theory and functional transcendence in \Cref{sectionimmersion}, as an application of \Cref{mainthmhl} below.

-The arithmetic ball quotients with totally geodesic subvarieties of every possible codimension are those of \emph{simplest type}, which are constructed using hermitian forms over number fields.
-In this case, \Cref{mainthmpre} reduces \Cref{siuquestion} to checking a single dimension.